DarkMachines/high-dimensional-sampling/manual/01_creating_a_procedure.md

 samples.
 - **Optimisation**: Finding the optimum of an unknown function.

-Implementing a method for either of these two can be done by creating a class that inherits from the `methods.Method` class:
+Implementing a procedure for either of these two can be done by creating a class that inherits from the `procedures.Procedure` class:

     import high_dimensional_sampling as hds

-    class MyMethod(hds.Method):
+    class MyProcedure(hds.Procedure):
         ...

 This class should implement at least the following four methods: